backstage/backstage/docs/deployment/heroku.md

 ## Create App

-Start with an exisiting Backstage app or follow the [getting started guide](https://backstage.io/docs/getting-started/) to create a new one:
+Starting with an existing Backstage app or follow the [getting started guide](https://backstage.io/docs/getting-started/) to create a new one:

 ```shell
 $ npx @backstage/create-app@latest